This post may contain affiliate links. Please see my disclosure policy.

 Baking Pan – Use a 9 x 5-inch loaf pan for this recipe.
 To prepare the pan, lightly spray the bottom and sides with nonstick spray.
 Line the loaf pan with parchment paper, letting excess extend over sides of pan.

-Golden Streusel Topping – Made with sugar, light brown sugar, cinnamon, salt, flour, and melted butter, this topping holds together while baking and makes the perfect addition to this bread.
+Golden Streusel Topping – Made with pantry staples and melted butter, the topping holds together while baking and makes the perfect addition to this bread.
+Make the streusel topping first, then chill it in the refrigerator while mixing up the blueberry bread.

 Fresh Blueberries – Sweet blueberries give this quick bread the best flavor.
 Out of season, you can also use frozen blueberries (add to the batter without thawing first).
 Frozen blueberries will add additional moisture and extend the baking time by approximately 5 to 10 minutes, so plan to keep an eye on the oven.